carlosfrontend/100-days-of-code/log.md

 ### Day 4: July 6, 2023, Thursday (Basic Algorithm Scripting)

-**Today's Progress**: I've solved several exercises on FreeCodeCamp..
+**Today's Progress**: I've solved several exercises on FreeCodeCamp.

 **Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.